Use case #0001

 Channel 2 — Asset quality

 For floating-rate loan assets, a 200bps rate increase translates directly into higher EMIs.
-For a ₹20 lakh personal loan at 11.50% over 5 years, a 200bps increase to 13.50% raises the EMI from approximately ₹44,000 to ₹46,200 — an increase of ₹2,200 per month.
-For borrowers already at 43% FOIR, this increase pushes them to 46% — above the policy ceiling.
-The Stress Testing AI segments the portfolio by FOIR and the additional EMI cost at the shocked rate, computing how many borrowers cross the 45% threshold and their probability of default at that new FOIR level.
+For a $20 hundred thousand personal loan at 11.50% over 5 years, a 200bps increase to 13.50% raises the monthly payment from approximately $44,000 to $46,200 — an increase of $2,200 per month.
+For borrowers already at 43% DTI, this increase pushes them to 46% — above the policy ceiling.
+The Stress Testing AI segments the portfolio by DTI and the additional monthly payment cost at the shocked rate, computing how many borrowers cross the 45% threshold and their probability of default at that new DTI level.

 03